-The accompanying consolidated financial statements have been prepared in accordance with GAAP, pursuant to the rules and regulations of the Securities and Exchange Commission, or SEC.
-The consolidated financial statements include the accounts of the Company, its wholly-owned subsidiaries and a variable interest entity, Compact Particle Acceleration Corporation, or CPAC until the deconsolidation of CPAC on December 21, 2012 (for further information, see Note 7, Investment in CPAC).
-All significant inter-company transactions and balances have been eliminated in consolidation.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP) and pursuant to the rules and regulations of the Securities and Exchange Commission (SEC).
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
+All significant intercompany transactions and balances have been eliminated in consolidation.